Comet Chasing in February

 1-

-This comet begins the month in Canis Major at magnitude 15.7.
+This comet begins the month in Cassiopeia at magnitude 13.7.

-about 0.9 magnitudes, moving into Orion by month's end.
+It should fade slowly, moving into Andromeda by month's end.
 FINDER

 CHART